shipyardapp/Shipyard-Documentation/docs/getting-started/first-vessel-with-code.md

 2. Name your Vessel **Add Time in Hours** under Vessel Name.

 :::note
-Shipyard allows you to provide code to run in the UI in three different ways: write the code in service, upload the code as a file, or get the code from a Github repository.
-This tutorial will focus on writing the code in service and uploading the code as a file.
-Github integration is covered in the documentation.
+Shipyard allows you to provide code in three different ways: write the code in the UI, upload the code as a file, or clone the code from a GitHub repository.
+This tutorial will focus on writing the code in the UI and uploading the code as a file.
+GitHub integration is covered in the documentation.
 :::

 <Tabs